Flawlessence/Flawlessence/README.md

 - 👋 Hi, I’m @Flawlessence
 - 👀 I’m interested in Coding,Gaming,Anime and Book reading.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++, Java, Mathematics.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects related to benefit human kind:).
 - 📫 How to reach me ...

 <!---